markyupari/bootstrap-start/README.md

 ## Bootstrap

-This page shows how to start using Bootstrap in the design of your webpage. <a href="https://getbootstrap.com/">Here</a> is the link for Bootstrap.
+This page shows how to start using Bootstrap in the design of your webpage by adding the links for the CSS and JavaScript files. <a href="https://getbootstrap.com/">Here</a> is the link for Bootstrap.

 ## Usage